 - One fee = one print-out: For each copy of a document that an outlet prints out, it must pay a separate licence fee.
 (For example, if an outlet pays to make one print-out of The Great Gatsby, it is only allowed to print it out once.)
 As such, an outlet may only sell this one print-out to one customer.

 - Customer's full name, every time: An outlet must provide the customer's full name (e.g. first and last name) each time it buys a licence.
 The customer's name will then appear on each page of their document, along with a unique tracking code.
 An outlet may not re-print one customer's document for another customer.

 Compensation and currency

-The Rightsholder will determine the rights fee paid by an outlet for each publication in dollars.
+The Rightsholder will determine the licence fee to be paid by an outlet for each copy in United States dollars.
 Paperight will pay to the Rightsholder 80% of these licence fees, converted to the publisher’s designated currency at a commercial rate at the time of each completed transaction.
 The commercial rate used by Paperight shall be available on request.

-Paperight will pay earnings from licence sales to the Rightsholder at the Rightsholder's request, up to once a month for sales up to the end of the previous month.
-If sales revenue is withheld by financial or regulatory processes (e.g. withholding amounts held by credit-card payment companies to cover chargebacks), earnings will be reduced accordingly until that revenue is actually received by Paperight.
+Paperight will pay earnings from licence sales to the Rightsholder at the Rightsholder's request, up to once a month.
+If sales revenue is withheld by financial or regulatory processes (e.g. withholding amounts held by credit-card payment companies to cover chargebacks), earnings may be reduced accordingly until that revenue is actually received by Paperight.
 Paperight will provide a statement to the Rightsholder detailing these licence sales, including sales quantities and the value of licences sold by title or identifier.